Abibubble/milestone2-harry-potter-quiz/README.md

 * A score counter for correct answers.
 * A progress bar so that the user can see how far through the quiz they are.
 * Choose your house, the questions correlate to which house is chosen.
-* Background music that can be toggled on and off, which changes depending on which page you're on.
+* Audio that can be toggled on and off, which changes depending on which page you're on.
 * A timer that ends the quiz if the time runs out.

 ### User Stories
 #### Client Goals
-* The quiz needs to be easily accessible, with instructions and music settings available.
+* The quiz needs to be easily accessible, with instructions and audio settings available.
 * The quiz needs to be personalised to each user.
 * It needs to be easy to see how many questions there are, and how many correct answers have been made throughout the quiz.
 * It needs to be instantly engaging to enourage the user to play the game.